barcovanrhijn/barcovanrhijn.github.io/_posts/2017-09-07-Bitbucket.md

 author: Barco van Rhijn
 category: Git
 ---
 Been looking at version control for some time.
 I’ve been doing small code and CSS fixes to sites for a few months.
 Built out simple Wordpress plugins.

 It has generally felt like learning to push such code to a Git repo would take more effort than reward.
-But after I’ve looked at other version control systems out there.
+But after I’ve looked at other version control systems out there like SVN I decided that Git is a clear winner in terms of enabling team work.

-I’ve decided that Git is a clear winner in terms of enabling team work.
 Team work was the bit that really got me interested in Git in the end.

 ## the Intern